karamokoisrael/directus-hackathon-submission/README.md

 ## Details

 - { What problem does this project solve? }
-- { What was your tech stack? }
+- { Did you use any interesting libraries or services? }
-- { How did you use Directus? }
+- { What extension type(s) did you build? }
 - { If given longer, what would be the next improvement you would make? }

 ## Screesnhots

 { Include at least one screenshot or video. }

-## How To Run

-{ Step by step instructions to run the project.
-Mention any prerequisite tools/dependencies. }

 ## Collaborators